What does a physio do?

 How long do appointments take?

-First appointments generally take up to 45 mins while follow up sessions are allocated 30 mins.
+First appointments generally take up to 45 mins while follow up sessions are allocated up to 30 mins.

 Do you need a referral?